What is ERP? Enterprise Resource Planning (ERP) explained

 We explain the benefits of ERP systems and the different types of ERP deployment, so you can decide which approach will be the best for your business.

-One of the biggest business challenges in today’s fast-paced world is maintaining real-time connection and integration between teams.
+One of the biggest challenges in modern business is maintaining real-time connection and integration between teams.

 Enterprise Resource Planning provides a foundation for business operations and growth strategies and should be a key focus for any business, especially SMEs.

-The ERP software market is projected to reach a staggering $117.09 billion by 2030, in response to increasing demand across virtually all sectors such as manufacturing, construction, utilities, retail, healthcare, IT and telecoms, financial services and insurance.
+Allied Market Research reported in December 2024 that the ERP software market is projected to reach a staggering $117.09 billion by 2030, in response to increasing demand across virtually all sectors.

-After reading this article you’ll have a good understanding of what ERP is and if it’s right for your business.
+After reading this article you’ll have a good understanding of what Enterprise Resource Planning is and if it’s right for your business.

 Here’s what we’ll cover